Ashargin/DivideFold/README.md

 pip install -e .
 ```

+We also recommend that you install LinearFold since it is the prediction function that we use by default : https://github.com/LinearFold/LinearFold

 ## Prediction

 ### You can predict a sequence's secondary structure using the prediction function :